 1960 – Scottish centre-back Gary Gillespie was born in Bonnybridge.
 He was Joe Fagan’s first signing, arriving from Coventry City for £325,000 in July 1983.
 He won three League titles in his eight years at Anfield, scoring 16 times in his 214 appearances, before moving back north to his boyhood heroes Celtic for £925,000 in August 1991.

 1989 – Croatian centre-half Dejan Lovren was born in Zenica.
-He arrived from Southampton for £20m in July 2014, so far notching eight times in 185 outings.
+He arrived from Southampton for £20m in July 2014, notching eight times in 185 outings and helping us to claim the Premier League title before moving on to Zenit St. Petersburg for £10.9m in July 2020.

 1992 – Spanish left-back Alberto Moreno was born in Seville.
 He signed on a month later than Lovren for £12m from his hometown club Sevilla, netting three times in 141 reds games before being released in June 2019.

 New club records